rubyworks/indexer/spec/v0/spec/17_alternatives.md

-## Spec#alternatives
+## Indexer::V0::Metadata#alternatives

 The `alternatives` field holds a list of other packages with which this package can act as a reasonable substitue and vice-versa.

 The format of the field is an array.

-    spec = Spec.new
+    spec = Indexer::V0::Metadata.new

     spec.alternatives = ['BlueCloth','rdiscount']

-The Spec class allows any object that responds to #to_ary to be assinged.
+The Metadata class allows any object that responds to #to_ary to be assinged.

     o = Object.new